 This sprawling complex on East Jefferson Avenue near the foot of the Belle Isle bridge was built in stages and designed by different architects.

-The plant made a variety of tires, including "nobby" tread, "usco" tread, "chain" tread, "plain" tread and "royal cord."
-By 1916, it was a division of the U.S. Tire Co.
+The plant made a variety of tires, including "Nobby" tread (slogan: "The knobs will stop your skidding"), "USCO" tread, "Chain" tread, "Plain" tread and "Royal Cord."
+Around 1912, Morgan & Wright became a division of the United States Tire Co.

-Much more on this building coming soon.
+More on this building coming soon.